 The investigation outlined here requires a well-directed and coordinated management plan.
 In addition to the intrinsic value bought by individual team members, we believe that a key factor in our success lies in the members' abilities to think outside of their specific areas of expertise.
 It is crucial that we meet on a regular basis to develop and test new ideas and report back on progress made.
-We propose to hold monthly web based meetings (using Citrix's GoToMeeting) as well as two in-person meetings, one in Southern California and the other in Boulder, Colorado.
-Each team member is fully aware and has agreed to the specific and focused goals of the proposed work and will devote their effort to achieving them.
-We anticipate that as certain avenues of research prove more or less promising, our emphasis may fall into adjacent and even unforeseen areas.
+We propose to hold biweekly web based meetings (using Citrix's GoToMeeting) as well as two in-person meetings per year, one in Southern California and the other in Boulder, Colorado.
+We believe that through these largely conceptualizing interactions, our team of experts will be able to formulate novel and related ideas that can then be tested within the BFF.
+Each team member is fully aware and has agreed to the specific and focused goal of the proposed work and will devote their resources as necessary to achieving them.